 ‘Why,’ said Byron.

 ‘Because..’
 I trailed off, looking at him.
-He looked a bit morose and paranoid in those days.
+He looked a bit morose and paranoid.
 ‘Because I want to kill you, Byron.
 I’m going to leave your body in a ditch.’

 ‘Hang on,’ he replied, ‘let me get my jacket.’